MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 And that's it, now you can repeat this process as much as you like.

+#### Source Code
-You can look at the full source code of the final files [here]( If you want to look at the raw Markdown file, you want find that [here](
+You can look at the full source code of the final files [here](https://github.com/MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/multimodel-todo)
+If you want to look at the raw Markdown file, you want find that [here](https://github.com/MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md)

 Bonus-Info: If you for some reason need to pass data from one model to the other you can also use the signaling structs for that.

+#### Questions

+If you have any questions regarding this, please do not hestitate to open a discussion in the repository.
+You can get there via this [link](https://github.com/MaximilianSoerenPollak/blog-posts/discussions)

 <hr>